tc39/notes/es8/2017-03/mar-23.md

 DH: Do you mind if I do a quick synthesis.
 What we're all taking about is sort of the classic problems of sharing and mutation.
 And there are sort of classic solutions which include mutability and copying.
 And so I think this is the first trip around the block to explore, and we'll keep exploring that and not trying to solve more than we need at this point.
 I think making it inexpensive so that you can instantiate a module across realms is (very good)....
 Frozen realms.
 I like immutable data structure.
 I think frozen realms have a lot of promise as well.

-BF: I agree with everything you just said, so that's good.
+BFS: I agree with everything you just said, so that's good.
 Has any thought been given to the behavior of the window.proxy object?

 DH: Domenic has been asking useful questions about this on one of the issues.
 We have some discussion here.

-BF: In node, we don't have a proxy object for example so we just need to make sure..
+BFS: In node, we don't have a proxy object for example so we just need to make sure..

 MM: Just need to head off the term confusion.
 The `WindowProxy` object cannot be modeled with an ES6 Proxy.

-BF: Has there been any consideration of job queues?  e.g., the promise realm is shared across realms?
+BFS: Has there been any consideration of job queues?  e.g., the promise realm is shared across realms?

 MM: Yeah, they're pro-worker per agent.
 Not per-realm.

-BF: I didn't see anything about controlling promises here.
+BFS: I didn't see anything about controlling promises here.
 Is that separate?

 MM: Yes, once Dave revives the old wiki.ecmascript.org pages.
 I can point you at a bare start at an API to try to re-ify agent.